 Why is Emotional Intelligence Important in the Workplace?

-Emotional intelligence has been a popular buzzword for nearly three decades, but its adoption in the business world has skyrocketed in recent years as CIOs, IT managers, MSP owners, and other business leaders have looked at different ways of explaining how to improve workplace dynamics.
-In recent years, emotional intelligence has become important in the technology workplace conversation for personal and business growth.
+Emotional intelligence has been a popular buzzword for nearly three decades, but its adoption in the business world has skyrocketed in recent years.
+As a CIO, IT manager, or MSP owner, you may already realize EQ is the key to unlocking a happier, more productive team.
+If you’re looking for a different way to improve workplace dynamics, it’s time to look at the important role emotional intelligence has in the workplace conversation for personal and business growth.

 What is Emotional Intelligence?